Skip to main content

 Lifecycle notes

-• Persistent managed profile (dev) is reused across runs.
+• Extension.js reuses the persistent managed profile (dev) across runs.

 Best practices